 There are many factors to consider when determining which are the best trucks of the future.
-However, some key factors to consider might include: the truck’s design, its features, its performance, and its overall value.
+However, some key factors to consider might include: the truck’s design, the trucks’ AI technology, the truck’s features, its performance, and its overall value.
 With that said, here are some of the best futuristic trucks currently on the market:

 The Tesla Semi is perhaps one of the most anticipated trucks on this list.
 It boasts an impressive range of up to 500 miles and can go from 0-60 mph in just 20 seconds, with 80K lbs. payload, and 0-60 mph in 5 seconds without the payload.
 Other impressive features include four independent motors that offer max acceleration and power, and an automatic tire inflation system that can detect and manage tire pressure to enhance fuel efficiency, road safety and driving range.
 The Tesla Semi truck has low energy cost of less than 2kWh per mile, and it offers $200,000+ in fuel savings.

 The Tesla electric truck boasts an enhanced autopilot feature that includes automatic emergency break system, collision warning, automatic lane-keeping assistance, and enhanced traction control to prevent issues like jackknifing.

 Additionally, the Semi is outfitted with all-wheel drive, adaptive air suspension, and 360-degree cameras.
 It’s also one of the most unique looking trucks on the market, with its sleek lines and aerodynamic design.

 The Nikola Two sleeper is a fuel cell electric truck that boasts an impressive range of up to 900 miles, which is perfect for long hauls.
 The Nikola Two is a fuel cell electric vehicle (FCEV), which converts hydrogen into electric power, and is supplemented with a rechargeable battery for additional power.
 This battery is also used to store extra short-term energy generated in FCEVs equipped with regenerative braking.